microsoft/WindowsAppSDK/specs/dynamicdependencies/sample-4.md

 PCWSTR GetMuffinsLifetimeAbsoluteFilename()
 {
-    // MddPinPackageDependency::LifecycleHint_FileOrPath requires an absolute filename or path return "C:\\Program Files\\LolzKittens2020\\KittyKitty.exe";
+    // MddTryCreatePackageDependencyOptions::LifecycleHint_FileOrPath requires an absolute filename or path return "C:\\Program Files\\LolzKittens2020\\KittyKitty.exe";
 }

 PCWSTR GetWafflesLifetimeRegistryKey()
 {
-    // MddPinPackageDependency::LifecycleHint_RegistrySubkey requires a string
+    // MddTryCreatePackageDependencyOptions::LifecycleHint_RegistrySubkey requires a string
     // in the format 'root\\subkey' where root is one of the following: HKLM, HKCU, HKCR, HKU return "HKLM\\SOFTWARE\\LolzCatEnterprises\\LolzKitten\\PackageDependencies\\Contoso.puppies";
 }

 HRESULT DeletePackageDependencyIds()
 {
-    // No need to call MddUnpinPackageDependency() because we defined our package depedencies with
+    // No need to call MddDeletePackageDependency() because we defined our package depedencies with
     // file and registry lifetime artifacts.
 The install will delete that file and registry key
     // so we only need to delete the package dependency ids we saved when we pinned the package dependencies